WilliamCareySemiColon/NDMA/README.md

-# NDMA
+# NDMA - Nutrition and Dietary Manager Assistor

-##Final Year Project 2019 - 2020 - Due 11th April at Noon
+## Final Year Project 2019 - 2020 - Due 11th April at Noon

-##The correct version of the application is the branch "MasterPathVersionThree"
+## The correct version of the application is the branch "MasterPathVersionThree"